refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 ### Controlling the Checkbox Color
-You can customise the color of your Material UI Checkbox with the `color` prop like this:
+You can customize the color of your Material UI Checkbox with the `color` prop like this:

 ```ts
 import * as React from 'react';